nikolaydubina/import-graph/README.md

-> Have my dependencies updated recently?
+> When was the last time my dependencies were updated?
+> Are they well maintained?
-> Does my dependencies have good test coverage?
+> Do they have good test coverage?
+> Who maintains them?
+> Who else uses them?

-Collect and visualize dependencies data for your project
+Tools here allow you to _collect_ and _visualize_ data about your dependencies.

-Works with `Go` and `GitHub`.
-Will be extended in future for more languages and sources.
-CLI, dot, web.
-Every stage is standalone and can be processed with usual UNIX tools.
+Every stage is a UNIX filter which allows great integrations.
+Front ends are in [dot](https://graphviz.org) and web.
+Currently works with `Go` and `GitHub`.

 ## Related Projects